-These Spicy Korean BBQ Chicken Wings will change the way you think about chicken wings forever.
-Savory, spicy, sweet, and sooooo scrumptious, if you’re looking for a way to kick your appetizer game up a notch, look no further!
+These sweet and spicy Korean BBQ Chicken Wings are oven baked and oh so crispy!
+If you’re looking for a way to kick your appetizer game up a notch, look no further!

 If you love finger foods as much as I do, then you should also try these recipes for Easy Lemon Garlic Butter Shrimp, Cream Cheese Chicken Taquitos, Baked Potato Wedges, and these Cheddar Jalapeno Pretzel Bites.